reuelsc/SCCMDocs.pt-br/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 -   Ativação HTTP

-**Configuração do IIS:** exige a configuração padrão do IIS com as seguintes adições:
+**Configuração do IIS:**

+A configuração padrão do IIS é necessária com as seguintes adições:

 -   Compatibilidade do Gerenciamento do IIS 6: